darricheng/personal-website/content/posts/setting-up-a-nodejs-debugger-in-neovim.md

 With this configuration, the debug adapter is responsible for launching the application that we are trying to debug.
 That means we will restart the application every time we start a new debugging session.

-Refer to the [[#Debugger Config|code snippet in the debugger config section]] for a basic launch configuration for NodeJS.
+Refer to the [code snippet in the debugger config section](#debugger-config) for a basic launch configuration for NodeJS.
 Below describes each option.

 - `type`: The debug adapter that we are using, which is `pwa-node`.
 - `request`: The debugger will launch the application for debugging.